 - DebBee’s Garden, Inc., for the quick delivery of beautiful flowers to my granddaughter for her theater’s opening night.

-- My neighbors, the Jankowskis, for shoveling my front walk when it snows
+- My neighbors for shoveling my front walk when it snows

 - Everyone who pitched in to make masks and face shields when PPE was in such short supply last spring.